 The success of this study could not have been realized without the concerted efforts of two renowned scholars who guided me throughout.
 My greatest appreciation is to Prof. Dennis Ocholla for encouraging me to enroll for my studies, providing me with opportunities to share my ideas, according me personal attention in my three years of study, and identifying Prof. Stephen M. Mutula as my second supervisor.
-I owe Prof. Mutula many thanks for opening my eyes to DeLone and McLean's (D&M's) (2003) IS Success Model.
+I owe Prof. Mutula many thanks for opening my eyes to DeLone and McLean's (2003) IS Success Model.
+Throughout the study period, Prof. Mutula continuously pointed out how I could improve.
+His comments were always provocative and precise.
+Many in the academic community acknowledge that the stewardship of Prof. Mutula is exemplary, and they are correct.
 To these two supervisors I say thank you, and hope to continue enjoying your unwavering support.